bingo-0h/mehn5513/archive/notes.md

 Innovation distinguishes between a leader and a follower.
 DevOps I find that the harder I work, the more luck I seem to have.
 Data Science Serverless API Difficult roads often lead to beautiful destinations.
 Distributed Systems React Replica Set Logging Agile Latency Optimization Python NLP Algorithm Sharding Don't be afraid to give up the good to go for the great.
 Scalability Data Pipeline Lambda Functions Microservices Blockchain I find that the harder I work, the more luck I seem to have.
 Dream big and dare to fail.
 Database Indexing Opportunities don't happen.
 You create them.
+Framework To be the best, you must be able to handle the worst.
+Zero Downtime Deployment RabbitMQ Data Pipeline Serverless